zephyrproject-rtos/zephyr/README.rst

 This branch is intentionally left blank.
 You'll find the sources in the branches

-- stable: Stable branch with project-related patches applied
+- stable: Stable branch with project-related patches applied and linear history
+- stable-next: Stable next branch with project-related patches applied and linear history
 - stable-rebased: Stable branch with all these patches applied on top
 - upstream: Nightly synced upstream